-Physical Difficulty: Intermediate.
+Physical Difficulty: Beginner-Intermediate.
 There will be some dune climbing, and the high temperatures and harsh sunlight can prove exhausting.
 There will be short hikes of up to 30 minutes, some on sand, to get to specific locations.
 To make things easier, you may choose to rest on occasion, and skip a shoot here or there.
 We have enough time in each location to make sure you make the most of it, even if you don't make it to all the shoots.
 The guides are always available to help with carrying the equipment and make your stay easier.

 Born in 1980, Erez Marom is a full-time nature photographer, photography guide, writer and traveler-adventurer based in Israel.
 Specializing in wildlife and landscape photography, Erez spends much of his time in the field shooting the wildlife and scenery of his favorite locations in Israel and overseas.